DocsTelepresence

 - Intercepts traffic to the service running in the remote cluster.

-This workflow gives you the ability to run integration tests during the CI run against an ephemeral instance of your service to verify that the any change that is pushed to the working branch works as expected.
+This workflow gives you the ability to run integration tests during the CI run against an ephemeral instance of your service to verify that any change that is pushed to the working branch works as expected.
 After you push the changes, the CI server will run the integration tests against the intercept.
-You can view the results on your GitHub repository, under "Actions" tab.
+You can view the results on your GitHub repository, under the "Actions" tab.